RobertsEng/RobertsEng/README.md

 ⚡ Fun fact: Julius Caesar produced an account of his conquest of Gaul that survives to this day.
-I used Python's WordCloud library to generate the top 1000 words from his commentaries and then superimposed the cloud onto a mask of an image of Nicolas Coustou's statue of Julius Caesar.
+I used Python's WordCloud library to generate the top 1000 words from his commentaries (translated by William Alexander McDevitte) and then superimposed the cloud onto a mask of an image of Nicolas Coustou's statue of Julius Caesar.

 <img src="https://raw.githubusercontent.com/RobertsEng/RobertsEng/main/caesarcloud.png" width="200"/>

-Caesar's Commentāriī dē Bellō Gallicō -likely part of a propaganda campaign to boost his popularity with ordinary Romans- is nonethless unique among historical documents for being a relatively detailed account of conquest produced by the conqueror themself.
+***Caesar's Commentāriī dē Bellō Gallicō*** -likely part of a propaganda campaign to boost his popularity with ordinary Romans- is nonethless unique among historical documents for being a relatively detailed account of conquest produced by the conqueror themself.
 <!--
 **RobertsEng/RobertsEng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.